johannapaakkonen-beep/Windows-Linux-Virtual-Machine-Platform-for-Global-Remote-Workforce/README.md

 **IT Support Trainee / System Administrator**
 *1 May – 31 July 2025, Finland*

-IT Support Trainee / System Administrator
-1 May – 31 July 2025, Finland

 At the beginning of my traineeship at Tutors Finland / España, I proposed and defined my own project: to design and implement a virtualized infrastructure that could serve as a testing and development environment for Tutors’ internal IT operations.